 2. Off-Center Strike

-The value of an off-center strike depends on how far from center the design is struck in terms of percentage – for example, a nickel with a 30% off-center strike will generally be more valuable than one with a 5% off-center strike.
-In 2015, a collector on eBay paid $730 for a 2012-D Jefferson nickel graded MS63 with a 35% off-center strike error.
+Value rises directly with the percentage of off-center displacement — a 30% offset is more valuable than a 5% offset.
+In 2015, a collector on eBay paid $730 for a 2012-D Jefferson nickel graded MS63 with a 35% off-center strike, with a large portion of the design missing entirely.

-In 2013, Heritage Auctions paid $150 for a 2012-P Jefferson nickel graded MS60 with a mint mark and re-punched date error.
-This makes it a worthwhile addition for collectors seeking affordable entry-level error varieties.
+The more intense and clearly separated the doubling, the more valuable the coin.
+In 2013, Heritage Auctions sold a 2012-P Jefferson nickel graded MS60 with a re-punched mint mark and date for $150 — an affordable entry point for error collectors.

 Where to Sell Your 2012 Nickel?